Wednesday, November 3, 2021

 2. Flaming lance +1.
 1d10 damage, range 20’.
 Once per turn, the wielder can forgo attacking for one round to charge the lance.
 The next round, the lance can release a 60’ jet of flame that deals 3d8 damage to everything in its path, save vs. spells for half.

 3. Radiant javelin +1.
-1d6+1 damage, range 40’/80’/120’.
-Turns into a beam of light when thrown, returning to the thrower once it meets its destination (so functionally instantaneously).
+1d6+1 damage, range 80’/160’/240’.
+Turns into a beam of light when thrown, returning to the thrower once it meets its destination.
 Can be thrown by either hand with equal ease.

 4. Holy fists.
 1d6 damage/2d6 against chaotic creatures.
-Angels are really fucking strong, to the extent that weapons can be unnecessary.
+This isn't a weapon per se, some angels are just really fucking strong.
 Hit creatures get knocked back 10’ unless the attacker wishes otherwise.

 In the event that a PC acquires a Seraph’s weapon, one of several things may happen.
 If the weapon was stolen, it turns to lead.
 If the weapon was won from the defeated seraph, it persists for one hour until it fades away.
 If the weapon was gifted to the PC to complete a task an angel is otherwise unable to do, it lasts until the PC completes their task, strays from their mission, or dies.
 If holy fists are granted, the PC gets glowy hands that shine when they form a fist.